Completely effective error bounds for Stirling Numbers of the first and second kind via Poisson Approximation

 Our main result, Theorem~\ref{Stirling bound}, is an explicit upper and lower bound for each of the Stirling numbers of the first and second kind that is valid for all finite values of $n$ and $m$.
 Our theorem is an application of Poisson approximation via the Chen-Stein method, which provides completely effective error estimates by bounding the total variation distance between the laws of a sum of Bernoulli random variables and an independent Poisson random variable with the same mean.
 We use an interpretation of the Stirling numbers as the number of ways of placing $k$ non-attacking rooks on the strictly lower triangular half of an $n~\times~n$ chess board \cite{KaplanskyRiordan}, see also \cite[Page 75]{Stanley}.
 For Stirling numbers of the second kind, this corresponds to the value $S(n, n-k)$.
 A similar interpretation for Stirling numbers of the first kind also holds, with value $|s(n, n-k)|$, except one takes ``non-attacking" to mean only column-wise.

 In Section~\ref{Stirling} we recall the relevant definitions and a summary of asymptotic formulas for various ranges of the parameters given in \cite{CRT}.
 A more complete historical treatment is contained in \cite{CRT, Louchard2}, and we refer the interested reader to the references therein.
-We state in Proposition~\ref{full range} two simple, explicit asymptotic formulas for the Stirling numbers, one for each kind, valid for values $m = n-t\, n^a$, $0\leq a < 1$, $t>0$, $n\to\infty$.
-The validity of the formulas for all $0\leq a<1$ follows from Louchard's analysis \cite{Louchard1, Louchard2} for $\frac{1}{2} < a < 1$, Moser and Wyman's analysis \cite{MoserWyman1, MoserWyman2} for $0<a<\frac{1}{2}$, and our own for $a = \frac{1}{2}$.
+We state in Proposition~\ref{full range} two simple, explicit asymptotic formulas for the Stirling numbers, one for each kind, valid for values $m = n-t\, n^a$, $0\leq a \leq \frac{1}{2}$, $t>0$, $n\to\infty$, which agrees with Moser and Wyman's analysis \cite{MoserWyman1, MoserWyman2} for $0<a<\frac{1}{2}$.